SakshiZanje/Speech-Emotion-Recognition-Using-AI/README.md

 You can download RAVDESS dataset from this link: https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio

-You can download Tess dataset from this link: https://www.kaggle.com/ejlok1/toronto-emotional-speech-set-tess
+You can download TESS dataset from this link: https://www.kaggle.com/ejlok1/toronto-emotional-speech-set-tess

 # Filename identifiers